 In October 1912, Binnie was appointed magistrate, postmaster and coroner for the South Shetland Islands and Graham's Land, thereby becoming the first 'Antarctic Magistrate', at a salary of £200 per annum.
 He took passage on the Norwegian factory ship Hektoria, belonging to the company A/S Hektor, who were intent on establishing a whaling station at Port Foster, Deception Island, which had been notified as a 'Port of Entry' earlier that year.
 Binnie took with him a number of postage stamps which he overprinted with the words 'Port Foster' and sold to the whaling crews.
 These, he later claimed, were 'the rarest stamps of the Falkland Islands as the Port Foster frank was never used again'.

 Binnie returned to Stanley in May 1913, assuming duties as acting postmaster and stipendiary magistrate.
 In July 1914 he was appointed magistrate at South Georgia and arrived on 26 August, bringing the first news of the War.
 He lived in the Norwegian style magistrate's house at King Edward Point.
 In November 1914, Sir Ernest SHACKLETON arrived with his Imperial Trans-Antarctic Expedition on board Endurance.
-Sir Ernest spent one month at South Georgia where with Binnie's support he obtained supplies and coal from the whaling companies while he waited for reports that the ice had retreated.
+Sir Ernest spent one month at South Georgia where with Binnie's support he obtained supplies and coal from the whaling companies while he waited to give time for the ice to disperse.
 They met up again in 1916 when Shackleton trekked across the South Georgia mountains following his daring voyage from Elephant Island.

 After the war, Binnie remained at South Georgia but in March 1921 he was granted compassionate leave as his father was ill and subsequently died.
 He was appointed temporarily colonial postmaster and magistrate at Stanley so that he could support his mother and family but in December he returned to South Georgia.
 He was very much a conservationist and made some very astute observations on the whaling and sealing industries which he transmitted to the Falkland Islands Government and the Discovery Committee.